 Any employer, if they chose to do so, may provide a reimbursement of up to $20 per month for reasonable expenses incurred by the employee in conjunction with their commute to work by bike.
 The reimbursement is a fringe benefit paid by the employer [so] the employee does not get taxed on the amount of the reimbursement.

 Even if your employer chooses not to participate, you can still use bicycle commuting to pad your bank account.
 Claes Bell, an editor at Bankrate, commuted on two wheels for nearly five years.
 In a Bankrate article, he wrote that he and his wife saved a bundle by becoming a one-car family:

 According to my calculations, over that period we saved around $7,219, which helped us accomplish financial goals like improving our home and building an emergency fund.

 2. Work as a courier or delivery person

 If you love to ride, you may want to consider becoming a bicycle courier.
-Companies like Postmates hire couriers to deliver goods on demand to customers in major cities.
+Companies like Postmates hire couriers to deliver goods on demand to customers.

-Although you can technically use any form of transportation to deliver the order — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations.
+Although you can use any form of transportation to deliver orders — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations instead of driving.